opturtio/2DPathFinder/Doc/user_quide.md

 ### Show the map

 #### After choosing the map, you can see the map by pressing 3.
-This is optional.
-Remember, you can zoom in and out on the console screen.
-This is essential when you choose a large map and want to see it.
+This step is optional.
+Remember, you can zoom in and out on the console screen, which is essential for large maps.

 ![](./Pics/ShowMap.png)

 ### Algorithm comparison

 #### Compare algorithms by pressing 1.
-Choose if you want to turn on the debug mode by selecting y or n.
-Then, choose the coordinates.
+Decide whether to turn on the debug mode by selecting `y` or `n`.
+Then, enter the coordinates.

 ![](./Pics/ChoosingCoordinates.png)